Frabjous-Studios/asebiten/README.md

 Load exported Aseprite animations and use them in Ebitengine games.

-Inspired by [ebiten-aseprite](https://pkg.go.dev/github.com/tducasse/ebiten-aseprite), with a simplified interface and an upgrade path for different Aesprite export formats.
+Inspired by [ebiten-aseprite](https://pkg.go.dev/github.com/tducasse/ebiten-aseprite), with a simplified interface.

 Tested with Aesprite v1.3-rc1.